-For the impatient reader, flight prices can change all the time but there is no evidence to suggest that there is a malicious attempt by the travel industry to read your cookies and increase prices when you try to book your flights online.
+For the impatient reader, flight prices can change all the time, but there is no evidence to suggest a malicious attempt by the travel industry to read your cookies and increase costs when you try to book your flights online.

-The obvious reason is of course that travel and tourism is a very transparent industry and that any form or attempt to cheat the consumer would be subject to actions by consumer protection agencies.
+The apparent reason is that travel and tourism is a very transparent industry and that any form or attempt to cheat the consumer would be subject to actions by consumer protection agencies.

-Well it is possible to increase prices from a technological point of view.
-And then there are all the reports and stories of individual searches where the prices did increase while trying to book the flight.
+Well, it is possible to increase prices from a technological point of view.
+And then there are all the reports and stories of individual searches where prices increase while trying to book the flight.

 Why flight prices change

 This article will explain how and why flight prices can change.
 We will look at answering the question “Why do flight prices change?” from four different perspectives.

 - The airline: provider and often seller of flights

 - The Online Travel Agent (OTA): seller acting as a representative

 - The price comparison site: the aggregator comparing OTAs